pawatsethaput/OpenBank/REST-API-V1.1.md

                 "tag": {
                     "id": "id of the tag",
                     "value": "thetag",
-                    "view": "view permalink the tag was made on", "date": "date of posting the tag",
+                    "date": "date of posting the tag",
                     "user": {
                         "provider": "name of party that authorised the user e.g. bankname/facebook/twitter",